zero-24/plg_fields_privacycheckbox/readme.md

 ## Issues / Translations

-You have found an Issue, you have done a translation, have a question regarding the setup of the plugin?
+You have found an Issue, you have done a translation ot have a question / suggestion regarding the plugin?
 [Open an issue in this repo](https://github.com/zero-24/plg_fields_privacycheckbox/issues/new) or submit a pull request with the proposed changes.